-Southeastern Technical Institute allows for the transfer of credits earned at another institution if that institution is accredited by an agency recognized by either the U. S. Department of Education or the Council for Higher Education Accreditation, and the previous credits earned are comparable to those offered in the STI program in which the student seeks to enroll.
+Southeastern Technical Institute allows for the transfer of credits earned at another institution if that institution is accredited by an agency recognized by either the U.S. Department of Education or the Council for Higher Education Accreditation, and the previous credits earned are comparable to those offered in the STI program in which the student seeks to enroll.
 Transfer credit will only be considered for the following courses:

-Medical Assisting Program Pharmacology I & II

-Anatomy & Associated Terminology I & II (to earn transfer credits students must transfer in all of the following courses - Anatomy & Physiology 1 & 2 and
+Medical Assisting Program Pharmacology I & II Anatomy & Associated Terminology I & II (to earn transfer credits students must transfer in all of the following courses - Anatomy & Physiology 1 & 2 and Medical Terminology) Practical Nurse Program Growth and Development (or equivalent life-span developmental psychology) Integrated Science (to earn transfer credit students must transfer in all of the following courses - Anatomy & Physiology 1 & 2, and Microbiology)

-Medical Terminology)

-Practical Nurse Program Growth and Development

-(or equivalent life-span developmental psychology)

-Integrated Science

-(to earn transfer credit students must transfer in all of the following courses - Anatomy & Physiology 1

-& 2, Microbiology, and Nutrition)

 All considered credits must have been earned within the last three years, and be of "C" average or above.
-Transfer credits earned within the last five years, and be of "C" average or above, may be considered if the student has applied the skills in work as proven by their resume and references at the discretion of the Program Director.
 There is no fee for the evaluation or the granting of transfer of credit.
 Transfer credits (no grade) will appear on the transcript.
 Transfer credits are not figured into the G.P.A.
 When transfer of credit has been awarded the tuition and fees will be adjusted accordingly.